renpy/renpy/sphinx/source/testcases.rst

 If a pattern is given, the mouse is positioned to the last previous location where a click happened, or to the specified position, if any.
 If that position does not lie inside the targeted element, a random position within it is chosen instead.
-To that end, things like focus_mask are taken into account.
+To that end, things like :propref:`focus_mask` are taken into account.

 If a pattern is given and if it does not resolve to a target at the time when the clause using it executes, an exception is raised (terminating the test).
 To